-- Clinical Mental Health Counselor: Obtaining a career as a clinical mental health counselor can introduce you to many different clients in the professional field.
-In this position, you could work with children that are working through experiences of trauma or neglect, adolescents diagnosed with major depressive disorder, or even adults that are seeking help with chronic anxiety.
-Some mental health counselors in this field may also work with people diagnosed with serious mental health disorders such as schizophrenia and bipolar disorder.
-Common settings for employment for this career include mental health facilities, hospitals, and private practice.
+Nationally certified counselors working as clinical mental health counselors encounter a wide variety of clients, from children working through trauma or neglect, to adolescents diagnosed with depressive disorders, to adults seeking help with chronic anxiety.
+Some mental health LPCs work with people diagnosed with serious mental health disorders, such as schizophrenia and bipolar disorder.
+Common employment settings include mental health facilities, hospitals, and private practice.

-- School Counselor: School counselors can be some of the most influential people employed in the school system.
-On a daily basis, these counselors may work with individual students with problems at home, high school students planning for college, or even planning school-wide events on drug prevention and bullying awareness.
-School counselors can be important role models for children in an educational setting, since so much change happens during a child’s educational lifeline.
+School counselors can be significant role models for children throughout the educational system.
+On a daily basis, they may work with individual students coping with problems at home, help seniors plan for college, or plan school events on drug prevention and bullying awareness.

-- Clinical Services Director: One of the added benefits associated with receiving higher NCC certification and licensure is that you could potentially qualify for higher tier positions in the field of counseling.
+One benefit of the NCC is that it can open the door to management positions.
 Some professionals can become leaders in their organizations, responsible for organizing and reviewing services provided to clients in the clinical setting.
-Clinical services directors can ensure that patients are receiving accurate services and check in to review quality and provide leadership to counselors within their facility.
+Clinical services directors ensure that patients receive accurate services, review quality of care, and provide leadership to counselors.